-COMMON STOCK PREFERRED STOCK SUBSCRIPTION RIGHTS WARRANTS DEBT SECURITIES
+\$300,000,000 COMMON STOCK PREFERRED STOCK

+SUBSCRIPTION RIGHTS WARRANTS

+DEBT SECURITIES

 We may offer, from time to time, up to \$300,000,000 aggregate initial offering price of our common stock, \$0.001 par value per share, preferred stock, \$0.001 par value per share, subscription rights, warrants representing rights to purchase shares of our common or preferred stock, or debt securities, or concurrent, separate offerings of these securities, which we refer to in this prospectus collectively as our Securities, in one or more offerings.
 The Securities may be offered at prices and on terms to be disclosed in one or more supplements to this prospectus.
-In the case of our common stock and warrants or rights to acquire such common stock hereunder, the offering price per share of our common stock by us, less any underwriting commissions or discounts, will not be less than the net asset value per share of our common stock at the time of the offering except (i) in connection with a rights offering to our existing common stockholders, (ii) with the consent of the holders of the majority of our outstanding stock, or (iii) under such other circumstances as the U.S. Securities and Exchange Commission ("SEC") may permit.
+In the case of our common stock and warrants or rights to acquire such common stock hereunder, the offering price per share of our common stock by us, less any underwriting commissions or discounts, will not be less than the net asset value per share of our common stock at the time of the offering such the consent of the holders of the majority of our outstanding stock, or (ii) under such other circumstances as the U.S. Securities and Exchange Commission ("SEC") may permit.
 You should read this prospectus and the applicable prospectus supplement carefully before you invest in our Securities.